lukasdewijn/master2/README.md

 README

-This document provides instructions for setting up and running the demo website for my master’s thesis.
+This document provides instructions for setting up and running the demo website for our master’s thesis.
 Follow the steps below to install dependencies, start the server, and log in to the application.

 Prerequisites: